paski85/Traffic-Sign-Classifier-Project/README.md

 Final accuracy on the test data set showed an accuracy of .933
 * Test Set Accuracy = 0.933

+LeNet introduced in *Lesson 8: CNN* was used initially, with the tweaks required to handle 32X32 3 colors and 43 classes.
+RGB performance was not satisfactory and the network was modified for 32X32 1 Grayscale.
+Adding drop-out was detrimental to accuracy and was removed.
+Reducing the batch size and increasing the number of EPOCHS was key to the final accuracy.
+Reducing the rate and increasing EPOCHS could also lead to further improvements.
+In the end, the original architecture was performing well enough and further accuracy could be reached with augmented datasets and more EPOCHS.

 ### 7. Accuracy on additional images sourced from Google Images.

 ![Alt text](download.png)

+These images are similar in style to the training dataset and not too challenging, I do not expect too many issues.
+The resolution of 32X32 could result in some confusion on the numbers as they are a bit smeared.
+Some of the images had a watermark, no longer visible on rescaling but could influence a few of the pixels.
+Padding/cropping could also affect the results.

 * True Labels:      [0, 3, 38, 22, 25, 11, 12, 14]
 * Predicted Labels: [ 0,  3, 38, 22, 25, 11, 12, 14]
 * Accuracy: 1.0

+Initially, with less training (EPOCHS = 50) the network was struggling a lot with the numbers.
+After additional training and more accuracy the network is able to get good prediction for all the images.
+More challenging images (noise/distortion) would not be predicted so accurately, unless these types of transformations would be part of the training dataset.

+The reason for "perfect" detection is that these images are much less challenging than some of the training dataset, which includes more slanted images or occluded images.

 ### 8. Top 5 Hits per Google test images.
 * Truth for image 0: 0.
 Top 5 predictions: [ 0  4  1  8 13]